dalena/flat-2018/src/pages/issue1/archangel/index.md

 ---
 title: "gs://npr-book/npr-half-hour-003-of-48.wav"
-date: 2019-06-13T17:12:33.962Z
+author: "Cory Archangel"
 path: "/flat/archangel"
 pagetype: "post"
 bgPatNum: "2"
-image: "feature.png"
-description: "A short story"
-author: "Cory Archangel"

-img1: "artwork/artExample1.png"
-img1txt: "Title of art by Example"

-img2: "artwork/artExample1.png"
-img2txt: "Title of art by Example"

-img3: "artwork/artExample1.png"
-img3txt: "Title of art by Example"

-img4: "artwork/artExample1.png"
-img4txt: "Title of art by Example"

-img5: "artwork/artExample1.png"
-img5txt: "Title of art by Example"

-img6: "artwork/artExample1.png"
-img6txt: "Title of art by Example"
 ---

-Transcription: Marketplace is supported by Drexel University Drexel University I know I use this yesterday but honestly it is just so good is the problem is there is a brexit deal we think from American public media
+**Transcription**: Marketplace is supported by Drexel University Drexel University I know I use this yesterday but honestly it is just so good is the problem is there is a brexit deal we think from American public media
 Marketplace is supported by Progressive Insurance offering snapshot a device that adjusts insurance rates based on safe driving habits now that's Progressive learn more Progressive, and I figure providing a streamline digital platform for home equity loans you can learn how to use the equity in your home for Home Improvement major purchases or debt consolidation at figured and buy invest Northern Ireland Northern Ireland a European location with a skilled agile Workforce focused on results more Ivan best and I. Com in Los Angeles on Conroy solid Wednesday Today 14th of November good as always to have you along everybody this evening I'm a single television camera fixed on the door number ten Downing Street yesterday and that her hours debating it went like this song I'd weather to move on in the tools and this thing runs 585 Pages just the Preamble takes five pages all the throat clearing in the wherefores it and all of that absolute difficult contentious issue has been old Irish backstop has agreed to stay close to the other than that a word about what this proposed Arrangement is not it is not a road map for the future relations between the EU and Britain right this is officially 429 prime minister said this evening at London time of standing before 10 Downing Street and that she's going to make a statement